Macrometacorp/docs/docs/user-management/index.md

 ## View Users

-Once you log in to a Macrometa account, you can view all users if you have read permissions for the GeoFabric.
+You can view all users of any GeoFabric for which you have read permissions.

 1. [Log in to your Macrometa account](https://auth.paas.macrometa.io/).
 1. Click **Account**.